therealhalonen/penetration_testing/h1/report.md

 -   Kalin ja Metasploitablen välillä on host-only network, niin että porttiskannatessa ym. koneet on eristetty intenetistä, mutta ne saavat yhteyden toisiinsa.

 I started this assignment as a continuation to previous.
-There is host-only network mentioned, to be created between Kali and Metasploit, so that Kali would still have access to public internet.
+There is host-only network mentioned, to be created between Kali and Metasploitable, so that Kali would still have access to public internet.
 I did this little bit different.
-As i have Kali and Metasploit 2 virtual machines ready now, i created a new virtual DHCP Server for my upcoming new `Internal network` for VirtualBox, from my Host PC commandline.
+As i have Kali and Metasploitable 2 virtual machines ready now, i created a new virtual DHCP Server for my upcoming new `Internal network` for VirtualBox, from my Host PC commandline.

 *I did the new `Internal network`, as i didnt want to have any more `host-only adapters` assigned to my Host and still wanted a separate network just for pentesting.
 I will be using the same virtual network during the rest of the course, if there is no need to have network connection between the Host and the virtual machines*